MareoRaft/regex/README.md

 # Regex
 Run and save regexes with Alfred!

+You can download regex [directly](http://learnnation.org/regex.alfredworkflow).

 Regex is listed on [packal](http://www.packal.org/workflow/regex).

-You can download regex [directly](http://learnnation.org/regex.alfredworkflow).
+There is an [Alfred Forum page](http://www.alfredforum.com/topic/5100-regex-run-and-save-regular-expressions/) for Regex.

 ## How to use Regex